social-media-ethics-automation/book/docs/_sources/ch21_conclusions/03_going_forward/03_potential_tech_worker.md

 We hope that if you find yourself in one of these positions, you consider the ethics of what you are doing.
 We hope you could then bring those concerns into how you design and implement automated systems for social media sites.

+% TODO: Mention unions / walkouts (like at Google for weapons contract)

 ## An Example of Action

 As an example of what someone in this position might do, let's consider this story from Steve Krenzel, who was a software engineer at Twitter from 2015-2017.